-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 83,800 people were employed in the Hume region.
-The region accounts for 3 per cent of total employment in Victoria and 3 per cent of all people employed in the Victorian agriculture, forestry and fishing sector.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 93,200 people were employed in the Hume region.
+The region accounts for 3 per cent of total employment in Victoria and 11 per cent of all people employed in the Victorian agriculture, forestry and fishing sector.

-Health care and social assistance was the largest employment sector with 13,000 people, followed by construction with 8,900 people and retail trade with 8,700 people.
-Other important employment sectors in the region were education and training.
-The agriculture, forestry and fishing sector employed 3,200 people, representing 4 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 15,700 people, followed by manufacturing with 10,400 people, and agriculture, forestry and fishing with 9,800 people.
+Other important employment sectors in the region were education and training; construction; and retail trade.
+The agriculture, forestry and fishing sector represented 10 per cent of the region's workforce.

 Value of agricultural production

 In 2018–19, the gross value of agricultural production in the Hume region was $1.2 billion, which was 7 per cent of the total gross value of agricultural production in Victoria ($15.9 billion).